rowanmoul/ArchSecureDualBoot/README.md

 ### Configure grub to use the key

 To embed the key in the grub binary, we can add the `--pubkey` flag to grub-install.
-We will be automating this in the next section, but here is how you would do it manually, using the same settings we used earlier when installing Linux.
+We will be automating this in the next section, but here is how you would do it manually, using the same settings we used earlier.
 Note that we have added some additional crypto related modules that grub needs to successfully verify signatures.
-Without these it will just complain that "sha256" has not be loaded (or similar).
+Without these it will just complain that "sha256" has not been loaded (or similar).

 ```Shell
 grub-install --target=x86_64-efi --efi-directory=/efi --bootloader-id=GRUB --modules="tpm gcry_sha256 gcry_sha512 gcry_rsa" --pubkey /root/bootkeys/secure-grub.pgp